-But the third coming of Jesus seems to be more fitting for today’s gospel when Jesus says, “There is one among you who you do not know.
-There is one among you, you do not recognize, and that one is the Messiah.”
+But the third coming of Jesus seems to be more fitting for today’s gospel when John says, “There is one among you whom you do not know, there is one among you whom you do not recognize, and that one is the Messiah.”

 And so I’ll end this with a story.
 I’m sure that many of you have heard this story before — about the rabbi in the woods.
 Do you know this story?

 Once upon a time — but it wasn’t once upon a time, it was maybe two or three hundred years ago — in a place in and around central Europe, there was this very famous monastery full of eager monks.